Lightning-64/tide-wiki/docs/items/angling-table.md

 # Angling Table

+!!! note
-_This page is about the angling table block.
-For more about rod customization, see [this page](/mechanics/rod-customization)._
+    This page is about the angling table block.
+For more about rod customization, see [this page](/mechanics/rod-customization).

 The Angling Table (formerly known as the Angler's Workshop pre-1.5) is a block that can be used to customize fishing rods with new accessories.